 Trying to establish what work needs consent and what doesn’t is far from straightforward, but it’s vital that you understand the basics, because unauthorised alterations can be subject to enforcement action and criminal prosecution.
 As guardians of the country’s built heritage, your local council conservation officer carries great clout.

 How Do I Apply for Listed Buildings Consent?

-Most local authorities aim to let you know the outcome within eight to 11 weeks.
+Buildingconservation.com has detailed information on how to apply, and most local authorities aim to let you know the outcome within eight weeks.
 If consent is refused, you will be given six months in which to appeal.

 Despite listed buildings previously benefitting from zero-rated VAT which applied to certain types of work, this relief ended in 2012.
 As a result of this change, future works carried out to listed properties are subject to VAT at the standard rate of 20%.